The War (film)

 The War is a 1994 American drama film directed by Jon Avnet and starring Elijah Wood, Kevin Costner, and Mare Winningham.
 It is a coming of age tale set in Mississippi in the 1970s.
-Despite a weak box-office opening and negative reviews, the film gained praise from critics for Wood’s performance.
+Despite a weak box-office opening and negative reviews, the film gained praise from critics for Wood's performance.

 Plot

-Stephen Simmons, a shell-shocked Vietnam veteran, returns from a mental hospital, which he entered voluntarily because he was suffering from nightmares about the war and had in consequence lost three jobs in a row.
-After having been treated and finally coming home again, he gets a new job as custodial engineer at a grammar school, but loses it again within less than one week because of a law forbidding people who spent time in a mental hospital to work within the vicinity of children.
-However, the Simmons family desperately needs money, so Stephen continues looking for work, and finds a job picking potatoes.
-There he makes friends with a man called Moe Henry, with whose help he succeeds in obtaining a job working in a mine - his best one yet.
+Stephen Simmons, a Vietnam veteran suffering from Post-traumatic stress disorder returns from a mental hospital.
+He entered it voluntarily because he was suffering from nightmares about the war and had in consequence lost three jobs in a row.
+After having been treated and coming home again, he gets a new job as custodial engineer at a grammar school, but loses it again within a few days because of a law forbidding people who spent time in a mental hospital to work within the vicinity of children.
+However, the Simmons family needs money, so Stephen continues looking for work, and finds a job picking potatoes.
+There he makes friends with a man called Moe Henry, with whose help he succeeds in obtaining a better job working in a mine.

-In the meantime, Stephen's children, twins Lidia and Stu, try to get away from the dreary reality of their lives.
-They find a tree in a forest close to their house and decide to build a tree house there.
-At first they and their friends argue over who has to construct it and who is allowed to use it; the three boys - Stu, Chet and Marsh - want it all to themselves, while the girls - Lidia, Elvadine and Amber - want them to work on it and share it afterwards.
-After several deals, they agree to build the tree house together.
+Meanwhile, Stephen's children, twins Lidia and Stu, try to escape from the dreary reality of their lives.
+They find a tree in a forest close to their house and decide to build a tree house.
+At first, they and their friends argue over who must construct it and who is allowed to use it; the three boys - Stu, Chet and Marsh - want it all to themselves, while the girls - Lidia, Elvadine and Amber - want them to work on it and share it afterwards.
+After several deals, they agree to build the house together.
 The girls get everything they need from a garbage dump being squatted on by the Lipnickis, a neighboring family with a reputation for bullying, who have a grudge against the Simmons and their friends.
-Unfortunately Billy, the youngest of the Lipnicki kids, discovers Lidia, Elvadine and Amber at the dump, so the girls have to pay him to keep quiet.
+Billy, the youngest of the Lipnicki kids, discovers Lidia, Elvadine and Amber at the dump, so the girls must pay him to keep quiet.
 With his earnings, he purchases many popsicles and goes into a candy coma, which then bring suspicion and anger from his family.
 He is then forced to give away Lidia's secret.